keldavale/uvms-simulator/README.md

 # Underwater Vehicle and Manipulator Simulator

-A simulator for the **BlueROV Heavy** equipped with a **Reach Alpha 5** manipulator based on `ros2_control` framework.
+A simulator for the **BlueROV Heavy** equipped with a **Reach Alpha 5** manipulator based on the `ros2_control` framework.
 Integrates Thor Fossen’s underwater dynamics with Featherstone's manipulator dynamics algorithm for realistic simulations.

 ---